mrigsby/cbwire-cli/README.md

 - `name` : String : Name of the wire to create without extensions. @module can be used to place in a module wires directory.
 - `dataProps` : String : A comma-delimited list of data property keys to add.
+- `lockedDataProps` : String : A comma-delimited list of data property keys to lock.
 - `actions` : String : A comma-delimited list of actions to generate
 - `outerElement` : String : The outer element type to use for the wire.
 Defaults to "div"
 - `jsWireRef` : Boolean : If true, the livewire:init & component.init hooks will be included and a reference to $wire will be created as window.wirename = $wire